-- 1. A blank copy of the task, Fractional Parts of a Candy Bar, and a description of the context of the in which the student work samples included in this packet were produced. - 2.
-A protocol that can help you and your colleagues discuss student work related to this task.
-The use of the protocol is optional. - 3.
-Selected work samples on this task from 3rd-grade students in classes of teacher participants in the UConn Bridging Math Practices project to be used with the protocol. - 4.
-Work Samples Classification and Commentaries: the student work samples ordered by whether they seem to be high, adequate, or low quality responses with respect to the criteria described on page 2 along with commentaries that support the classification.
+- 1. A blank copy of the task: 'Halves, thirds and sixths' and a description of the task implementation and/or other important considerations regarding student work samples included in this packet. - 2.
+A protocol that can help you and your colleagues discuss student work related to this task. - 3.
+Selected work samples on this task from 3rd, 4th, 5th and 6th grade students in classes of teacher participants in the UConn Bridging Math Practices project to be used with the protocol. - 4.
+Work Samples Classification and Commentaries: the student work samples ordered by whether they seem to be high, adequate, or low quality responses with respect to the criteria described on the previous page; along with commentaries that support the classification.
 Among the samples are some that present a well-structured argument, but have important mathematical flaws, which prevent them from being classified as the highest quality.

 Important note: The teachers and project members that discussed these work samples were not always unanimous in their determinations of quality.
 Although we might even agree on what the student did do, did not do, and strengths of the argument, there were differences in how much "weight" people put on different strengths and weaknesses.
 Thus, two teachers might see the same things in the student work sample, but one might want to classify the argument as, say, adequate quality and the other as low quality.
 This points to the importance of professional discussions and talking through the work samples with colleagues.
 There is no one absolute answer to whether a student work sample is high, adequate or low.
 Rather, trying to do the categorization leads to important conversations and helps a group clarify strengths, weaknesses, and what we value.
-That said, the teams reviewing these work samples had focused on argumentation for a year and had some level of shared vision for this work which we think is helpful to share and is reflected in the commentaries..
+That said, the teams reviewing these work samples had focused on argumentation for a year and had some level of shared vision for this work which we think is helpful to share and is reflected in the commentaries.